fuse-box/fuse-box/docs/quantum.md

    Quantum will try to remove redundancy, like "use-strict" and other parts that don't affect the runtime
  * Static Tree Shaking
    Quantum features a static tree shaking algorithm.
 Unlike rollup, quantum tree shaking works with commonjs, however, the code should resemble es6 imports
+ * Production environments
+   All development related functionlity will be removed
+ * Hoisting (experimental)
+   Repetetive require statements will be hoisted

 Quantum bundles are in fact a bit smaller than the ones produced with Rollup.